Giaan Rooney: Television career

 Rooney has performed on television with appearances on Torvill and Dean's Dancing on Ice competition and holiday season weather presenter on Nine Network's Today, filling in for Steven Jacobs, despite having no experience or qualification in meteorology.

 Giaan also appeared as a presenter on the Nine Network's television health series What's Good For You (2007), Getaway (2007–08) and Battlefronts (2009).
 She also attended Bond University as a sporting scholar.

 In 2010, Rooney was appointed as host of the Victorian edition of Postcards, a local travel series broadcast on the Nine Network replacing Suzie Wilks, and in 2011, Nine Network appointed her as occasional host of their Sunday sports program Nine's Wide World of Sports.

 In December 2012, Rooney joined the Seven Network as a fill-in weather presenter on Seven News Melbourne while David Brown was on holidays, and in February 2013, she was appointed regular weather presenter on Seven News Melbourne replacing Brown who became network meteorologist.

 In January 2014, Rooney went on maternity leave, and was replaced by Jo Silvagni.
 She returned from maternity leave in June 2014 to present weather on weekends.

 In February 2015, Rooney resigned as weekend weather presenter on Seven News Melbourne, and in October 2015 she became sports anchor for Seven News Brisbane.
 No longer in this role, she remains part of the Seven Network's news and sport division.

 In April 2018, Rooney was part of the Seven Network's 2018 Commonwealth Games commentary team.

-As the Seven Network in late 2020, she debuts as a presenting team on the show Helloworld.
-After the second season and after a 3-year hiatus, Rooney now return to the show on the Nine Network with returning presenter Lauren Phillips which co-hosting the first season, also new presenters to the show Eddie McGuire, Anthony Lehmann and Luke Nguyen.